Advanced stomach cancer means cancer that began in the stomach has spread to another part of the body.

-- the size of the cancer and where it is in the body
+- the size of your cancer and where it is in your body

 - the treatment you have already had